uidrro/uidrro.github.io/media/image/purpose.md

-This folder is for images used on the site.
+This directory contains all image files used throughout the site.